The Post-Match SOAP in a Nutshell

 How much does SOAP cost?
 If you applied to any programs during the Main Residency Match Season, SOAP applications do not cost any additional fees.
 If you did not apply to any programs previous to SOAP, you will be expected to pay a $99 fee to ERAS.

 When can I apply to programs?
-You can apply to programs starting from 12 p.m.
-(EST) Monday, March 12, 2018.
+You can apply to programs starting from 11 a.m.
+(EST) Monday of Match Week.
 Applications will remain open throughout the remainder of SOAP, but it is highly suggested to apply as soon as you can to make the most out of SOAP.

 If I did not have any interviews/did not enter a Rank Order List, am I eligible?
 Yes.
 You do not have to enter a Rank Order List to be eligible for the Post-Match SOAP.

 What do I do if I am not SOAP eligible?
-Unfortunately, if you are not Post-Match SOAP eligible, you are prohibited from applying to or contacting Match-participating programs.
-You MAY apply to and contact non-Match participating programs after 3 p.m. on Monday, but may not accept a position until after 12 p.m.
-Wednesday.
+Unfortunately, if you are not Post-Match SOAP eligible, you are prohibited from applying to or contacting Match-participating programs until SOAP concludes.
+You MAY apply to non-Match participating programs after 11 a.m. on Monday.